Fadi88/SFND_3D_Object_Tracking/README.md

 there were some jumps in the TTC calcauted by the LIDAR even when trying the drop the first X values and take average of the first Y values after the drop.
 Main reason is the the time step is really small and even the smallest change in distance will impact the time greatly.

-Suggest improvmenet : 3 point average for filter the signals before sending the TTC, or some baysian filtering (ie. Kalman)
+Suggested improvmenet : 3 point average for filter the signals before sending the TTC, or some baysian filtering (ie. Kalman)

 ### FP.6